Open End and Closed End Credit

 There are multiple reasons why it is important to periodically check your credit report to make sure it is accurate.
 Your credit report contains information that affects your ability to get a loan.
 Checking the report can also be an effective way of detecting identity theft.
-If there are errors, the Fair Credit Reporting Act give you rights in disputing these errors.
+If there are errors, the Fair Credit Reporting Act gives you rights in disputing these errors.
 Under this law, the credit reporting company and the information provider (the company that provides information about you to the credit reporting company) are responsible for correcting inaccurate or incomplete information in your report.

 Send a letter to the credit reporting company describing the information you think is inaccurate.
 Here is the FTC’s sample dispute letter: http://www.consumer.ftc.gov/articles/0384-sample-letter-disputing-errors-your-credit-report.
 Include copies (NOT originals) of documents that support your position.
 You should clearly identify each item in the report that you dispute, state the facts, explain why you dispute the information, and request that it be removed or corrected.
 Send the request by certified mail so you can confirm that the credit reporting company received your request.

 The credit reporting company must investigate the disputed items, unless they consider your claim frivolous.
 They must forward all of the information you provided to the organization that originally reported the disputed information.
 The information provider must investigate and report the results back to the credit reporting company.
 If the information provider finds the disputed information is inaccurate, it must notify all three nationwide credit reporting companies so they can correct the information in your file.

 You are entitled to receive a copy of the results of the investigation in writing and a free copy of your credit report if the investigation resulted in a change.
 The credit reporting company must also send you a notice that includes the name, address, and phone number of the information provider.